nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br></br>
 **System**: HireMe application

-**Use Case: UC12 - Clear all internship entries**
+**Use Case: UC11 - Clear all internship applications**

 **Actor**: User

 **MSS (Main Success Scenario)**

-1. The user requests to clear all internship entries.
+1. The user requests to clear all internship applications.
-2. HireMe clears all internship entries.
+2. HireMe clears all internship applications.

    Use case ends.